 Food systems encompass all processes and policies around food from farm to fork.
 Commodity organizations, food companies, and government agencies want employees whose disciplinary expertise is matched by a broad understanding of food systems and critical skills for working in interdisciplinary teams dealing with complex challenges.

-The Food Systems Leadership Certificate was designed to give participants the broad food systems understanding that employers want.
-Three week-long intensive sessions focusing on the production, policy and protection of food make up the certificate.
-Courses will be taught by an interdisciplinary team of faculty from the College of Food, Agricultural and Natural Sciences, College of Veterinary Medicine, Humphrey School of Public Affairs and the School of Public Health.
+The Food Systems Leadership Certificate was designed by CAHFS in 2010 to give participants the broad food systems understanding that employers want.
+The certificate was made up of three week-long intensive sessions focusing on the production, policy and protection of food.
+Courses were taught by an interdisciplinary team of faculty from the College of Food, Agricultural and Natural Sciences, College of Veterinary Medicine, Humphrey School of Public Affairs and the School of Public Health.